mwiking/mwiking.github.com/_posts/blog/2011-12-22-stockholm.md

 {% include JB/setup %}

-Hi Vishal :) This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
+Hi Ryan :) This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
 Directly following the intro we'll learn exactly _how_ Jekyll does what it does.